When was the last time you got a bit of praise?

 Forget saying “Well done!” because it doesn’t really mean much by itself.
 Sustained professional learning is more likely to come about through feedback that is related to clear, specific and challenging goals.

 Praise without passion is like flat lemonade.
 We need the fizz so that means pouring plenty of energy, expression and excitement into our message in order to engage and get our message across.
-Praise said with purpose and power can fire someone up and this done publically can motivate everyone else too.
+Praise said with purpose and power can fire someone up and this done publicly can motivate everyone else too.

 And there’s more